bu-ist/coding-standards/css-and-sass/README.md

 * Place comments on a new line above subject.
 * Make liberal use of comments to break CSS code into discrete sections.
-* Use `/* */` CSS comments.
-No need to use `//` Sass comments since Grunt should be configured to remove all comments from the output.
+* Use `/* */` CSS comments when you are documenting CSS, such as section labels. <br>*(ProTip: Grunt should be configured to remove all comments from its compressed output, which is best for performance, but retaining CSS comments in a secondary, uncompressed  file can be a helpful way to view and refine your Sass-ing.)*
+* Use `//` Sass comments when you are documenting Sass, such as mixins.
 * Add `TODO` comments detailing unfinished tasks.

 ##### Example: